dailystory/docs/articles/changelog/2020/august.md

 * better handle 30007 codes from Twilio
 * expand length of text message body to accomodate long URLs
 * add spam checker
+* add support for deliverability scoring when creating a text message

 ## August 15, 2020
 * bug with how scheduler calculated stats